 After adding features via the starter roadmap, go to the features board to add more information and prioritize what comes next.

 Create the perfect roadmap view

 You have the perfect plan and now want to share your roadmap.
 Well, you can customize your starter roadmap to the level of detail you want to share by showing and hiding specific records and bars.
 Hidden bars will not appear when you export your roadmap to share it with your team.
 However, those bars will still be visible to you as grayed out content on the roadmap.

 You can choose to hide specific bars from your export by hovering on the bar and selecting the “Hide from export” option in the ellipsis.

 Share your roadmap via a secure URL

 What good is a beautiful roadmap if it is never shared?
 Easily save and share your roadmap to an Aha!
-Notebook presentation and securely share it via web page or PDF.
+Notebook and securely share it via web page or PDF.

 As part of this launch, we also updated the navigation in Aha! to provide a more intuitive experience by unifying the roadmapping, analytics, and presentation capabilities under the hood of a single, new “Reports” tab.
 You can now find all of your roadmaps, analytics, and Notebooks in one place.
 This makes it easy to report on everything product management and securely share that work with your teams.

 Many of us want to start with a simple plan.
 But we all need to be able to add in details, manage workflow, and report on the team’s progress over time.